Selected Publications

 📄 Read the paper

-This ACL paper proposes a fine-tuning technique for large language models using Graph Neural Networks (GNNs) to improve information flow.
-GNNAVI achieves state-of-the-art accuracy in few-shot tasks while updating less than 0.5% of model parameters—demonstrating high efficiency and scalability.
+This paper proposes a parameter-efficient fine-tuning technique for large language models using Graph Neural Networks (GNNs) to improve information flow.
+GNNAVI achieves state-of-the-art accuracy in few-shot tasks while updating less than 0.5% of model parameters, demonstrating high efficiency and scalability.

 M. Färber, D. Lamprecht, J. Krause, L. Aung, P. Haase